NetRun Help

 Computes the checksum of the floating-point values in this array.
 Checks the fixed value in f[n] put there by farray_fill.

-All these routines are accessible from both C and C++, and they work the same way in both languages.
+All these functions are accessible from both C and C++, and they work the same way in both languages.

 Debugging in Assembly Language